fengjixuchui/Simple-Kernel/README.md

 ## Features

-This project is designed to inherit all of the features provided by https://github.com/KNNSpeed/Simple-UEFI-Bootloader, in addition to the following:
+This project is designed to inherit all of the features provided by https://github.com/KNNSpeed/Simple-UEFI-Bootloader, in addition to providing the following:

 - Tons of low-level support functionality in C, like text printing and scrolling, screen drawing, and system register control and diagnostic functions
 - AVX support ***(1)***